Curtis Alexander (gridiron football)

-Curtis Alexander (born June 11, 1974) is a former gridiron football player.
+Curtis Alexander (born June 11, 1974) is a former football player.
 He played four years of college football for the Alabama Crimson Tide, from 1994 to 1997.
-He later played professional football in the XFL, NFL Europe, and Canadian Football League.
+He later played professional football in the XFL, NFL Europe, and Canadian Football League (CFL).
 During the 2002 Frankfurt Galaxy season, he set an NFL Europe single-game total yardage record with 279 yards against Barcelona.